XTheocharis/narproxy/README.md

 ## Contributing

-Contributions are welcome!
 Please open an issue or submit a pull request on the GitHub repository for any issues or improvement suggestions.

 ## Acknowledgements

-*   `narproxy` uses the Scapy library for packet manipulation and sending/receiving.
+*   `narproxy` uses the [Scapy](https://scapy.net/) library for packet manipulation and sending/receiving.
-*   The asyncio library enables asynchronous processing and concurrency.
-*   The ipaddress library manages IP address and network manipulation.